MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### Use a preview channel of WebView2 to test your app against the most recent experimental WebView2 APIs

 The Evergreen WebView2 Runtime doesn't include experimental WebView2 APIs.
-Instead, to use these experimental features in your WebView2 code, have your app use the version of WebView2 that's in a Microsoft Edge preview channel (Edge Beta, Edge Dev, or Edge Canary).
+Instead, to use these experimental features in your WebView2 code, have your app use the version of WebView2 that is in a Microsoft Edge preview channel (Edge Beta, Edge Dev, or Edge Canary).
 This article explains how to switch to a preview channel of Microsoft Edge, to test experimental APIs that are in a WebView2 Prerelease SDK package.

 The Canary channel is recommended, because it offers the latest experimental APIs.